Rana37310/Task1/README.md

 # Task1
- Abstract Class vs. Interface
+ Abstract vs. Interface Class
 ## Instructions
 To run the code, execute the `main` class.

-## Abstract Class vs. Interface
+## Abstract vs. Interface
 ### Question:
 What is the main difference between an abstract class and an interface in PHP?
 Provide an example of a scenario where you would prefer to use an abstract class over an interface.